dstar55/100-words-design-patterns-java/README.md

 ##### <a id="ChainOfResponsibility"></a>Chain Of Responsibility

 * Motivation

-Imagine that you just have bought a new wireless router from local Internet Service Provide.
-You unpack a router from the box, plug the necessary cables and you switch on yours new wireless router.
+Imagine that you just have bought a new wireless router from the local Internet Service Provider.
+You unpack a router from the box, plug the necessary cables and you switch on your new wireless router.
-But router is not able to establish internet connection.
-After checking technical manuals and playing with router settings, you gave up and you finally call ISP operator's call center.
+But, the router is not able to establish an Internet connection.
+After checking the technical manuals and playing with router settings, you finally give up and you call the ISP operator's call centre.

 The first thing you hear is a machine voice of the auto responder.
-It suggests dozen of the possible solutions to various problems, but none of these is related to yours.
+It suggests dozen of possible solutions to various problems, but none of those are related to your particular problem.
-After a while, machine connects you to the live operator.
-After short discussion operator realized that he can not help you either.
+After a while, the machine connects you to the live operator.
+After a short discussion, the operator realizes that he cannot help you either.
-So, he connects you to engineer who finally fixes the problem.
+So, he connects you to an engineer, who finally fixes your problem.

-That was example of the Chain of Responsibility.
+That was an example of the Chain of Responsibility.

-In essence, we pass an object along a "chain" of potential handlers for that object until one of the handlers tackle the request.
+In essence, we pass an object along a "chain" of potential handlers for that object until one of the handlers handles the request.
 The Chain of Responsibility allows an object to send a command without knowing which object will receive and handle it.
-The request is sent from one object to another making them parts of a chain and each object in this chain can handle the command, pass it on or do both.
+The request is sent from one object to another, making them parts of a chain and each object in this chain can handle the command, pass it on or do both.

 * Story

-A King and his army is example of the Chain of Responsibility.
+A King and his army is an example of the Chain of Responsibility.
-King gives the orders to his army.
-The closest element to react would be the commander, then the officer and then the soldier and those three elements would form a
-Chain of Responsibility.
+The King gives orders to his army.
+The closest element to react would be the commander, then the officer and then the soldier – and those three elements would form a Chain of Responsibility.

 * Image